Six summer reads from ShelterBox Book Club

 But in 2002, his country was stricken with a famine that left his family’s farm devastated and his parents destitute.
 William was forced to drop out of college and help his family forage for food as thousands across the country starved and died.

 Yet William refused to let go of his dreams.
-With nothing more than a fistful of cornmeal in his stomach, a small pile of once-forgotten science textbooks, and an armoury of curiosity and determination, he embarked on a daring plan to bring his family a set of luxuries that only two percent of Malawians could afford and what the West considers a necessity—electricity and running water.
+With nothing more than a fistful of cornmeal in his stomach, a small pile of once-forgotten science textbooks, and an armoury of curiosity and determination, he embarked on a daring plan.
+He was going to bring his family a set of luxuries that only two percent of Malawians could afford and what the West considers a necessity—electricity and running water.

 3. The Unlikely Adventures of the Shergill Sisters